bobuk/hiring-here/Senior_DevOps.md

 **Senior DevOps Engineer**
 **Job Description**
 **Job Title:** Senior DevOps Engineer
 **Location:**  Remote
 **Job Type:** Full-Time

-**Contact:** Andrii Belas (@andriibelas at TG)
+**Contact:** Andrii Belas (@andriibelas at TG) **Salary range:** 4000-8000$

-**Salary range:** 3000-6000$

 **About us**
 We are a specialized design bureau operating in the private equity domain, dedicated to driving innovation and development across a diverse portfolio of companies owned by our group of investors.
 Our team delivers value through three core pillars:
 1. **Long-term Project Development**
 We execute and support extensive projects in the physical and digital realms, ranging from ski resorts and clinics to enterprise-level CRM systems.
 2. **Research and Rapid Prototyping**
-We explore cutting-edge technologies, delivering proof-of-concept solutions to accelerate innovation in AI applications and other emerging domains.
+We explore cutting-edge technologies, providing proof-of-concept solutions to accelerate innovation in AI applications and other emerging domains.
 3. **Secure Infrastructure Deployment and Maintenance** Our platform team ensures robust, scalable, and secure infrastructure for ongoing operations across the group's businesses and startups.